notyahir/61040-portfolio/assignments/assignment2.md

 # Assignment 2
 ## Problem Statement
 ### Personal Music Listening & Playlist Curation
-- Focused on how heavy listeners or users of a music listening service save, revisit, and organize the music they love over time.
-- For me, I am a big lover of music, I specifically use Spotify as my main streaming service.
-As a result, my liked songs has grown into the thousands, and I know there have been tracks that have slipped from my memory or are tracks on my playlists that just don't fit the vibe anymore, which means old bangers get played less!
-- This is an important domain because "great listening" isn't solely about discovery, but it's also about resurfacing the right songs so that the favorites keep on living, not just aggregating dust
-- The goal isn't just about finding new music, it's about reusing old favorites at the right moment.
-No one wants to sit down and scroll their liked songs every single time just to revisit some old classics!
+Reengaging with old liked songs: I am focused on how heavy listeners or users of a music streaming service save, revisit, and organize the music they love over time.
+For me, I am a big music listener, I specifically use Spotify as my main streaming service.
+As a result, my liked songs has grown into the thousands, and I know there have been tracks that have slipped from my memory or playlists that just don't fit the vibe anymore, which means old bangers (good songs) get played less!
+This is an important domain because "great listening" isn't solely about discovery, but it's also about resurfacing the right songs so that the favorites keep on living, not just aggregating dust.
+To reiterate, the goal isn't just about finding new music, it's about relistening to old favorites at the right moment, no matter how old!
+No one wants to sit down and scroll their liked songs every single time just to revisit some old classics.

 ### "Forgotten Bangers" get buried as libraries grow
-- For listeners with a very large "Liked Songs" catalog, great tracks fade from a user's rotation.
-Perhaps it is because the user no longer enjoys but there are also additional factors contributing to that.
-Finding them becomes a huge time-sink manually scrolling, and it's not fun when all you're doing is looking at tracks you probably don't even remember.
-An algorithm such as Tiktok or Instagram Reels would make it fun but that's not what it is.
+For listeners with a very large "Liked Songs" catalog, great tracks fade from a user's rotation.
+Perhaps it is because the user no longer enjoys the tracks but there are also additional factors contributing, specifically, finding them becomes a huge time-sink manually scrolling, and it's not fun simply reading the names of tracks you may not remember.
+An interface similar to Tiktok or Instagram Reels has capabilities to make it more entertaining.

-- Beyond time-sinks, older playlists decay in quality as a user's music taste changes or shifts over time, while there can also be streaming platform issues such as duplicate songs and removed songs.
-- While there are recap features such as Spotify Wrapped, it is "retrospective" and the playlist is comprised of only 100 songs from the past year.
+Beyond time-sinks, older playlists decay in quality as a user's music taste changes or shifts over time, while also issues such as duplicate songs and removed songs.
+While there are recap features such as Spotify Wrapped, it is "retrospective" and the playlist is comprised of only 100 songs from the past year.
 It doesn't necessarily target continuous resurfacing on a day-to-day level.
-The result of all this is that users replay fewer older favorites and end up with once-beloved playlists they don't listen to as much anymore as they don't feel "right".
+The result of all this is that users replay fewer older favorites and end up with once-beloved playlists that aren't played as much anymore.

 ### Stakeholders
 - Listener (primary): Heavy music service user with a large music catalog, wants a low-effort way to bring buried favorites and revive old playlists
-- Friends/Followers (secondary): Benefit from shared mixes with older classics added
+- Friends/Followers (secondary): Benefit from shared mixes with older classics added.
 - Platform: Spotify/Apple/music platforms whose APIs, scopes, and rate limits define what’s feasible; furthermore, if users receive older classics, the platform receive additional plays and engagement
 - Artists & Label (owners): Content holders who benefit from new plays and streams as tracks resurface.

 ### The Evidence and Comparables
-* [Spotify removes it's 10,000-song library limit](https://www.theverge.com/2020/5/26/21270409/spotify-song-library-limit-removed-music-downloads-playlists-feature) Spotify removing the limit shows how users are running into large, unwieldly libraries.
+* [Spotify removes it's 10,000-song library limit](https://www.theverge.com/2020/5/26/21270409/spotify-song-library-limit-removed-music-downloads-playlists-feature) Spotify removing the limit shows how users are running into large, unwieldy libraries.
 * [Users share their library sizes](https://www.reddit.com/r/spotify/comments/1j6g2mf/how_many_liked_songs_do_you_have_and_how_long).
 Demonstrating the need for Spotify to make this change and providing anecdotal evidence of users reaching this limit
 * [200 million songs on streaming services](https://www.musicbusinessworldwide.com/there-are-now-more-than-200m-tracks-on-audio-streaming-services-nearly-100m-of-them-attracted-no-more-than-10-plays-each).
 This demonstrates how the firehose is real and that not only are users discovering new music but the catalog for new music is massive and ever-growing.
 * [Users note songs vanishing from liked songs](https://www.narendravardi.com/vanishing-tunes-ten-percent-of-my-liked-songs-disappeared-on-spotify/).
 Some users ranting about how a percentage of their songs vanish which could be due to license renewal.
 This causes issues where some users may never know and forget about songs they once loved!